bfeitknecht/vault/sem3/LinAlg/VRL/notes/LinAlg.md

 # In Short
 Linear Algebra concers itself with [[vector]]s and what you can do with them.
 This enables us to model motion in space, efficiently compute with big data and much more.
-Thus, linear algebra is a powerful tool for abstraction in many different areas of math, computers and
+Thus, linear algebra is a powerful tool for [[abstraction]] in many different areas of math, computer science and engineering.

 # Lectures
 > [!quote]- W00